 Players will choose how many Victory Points they need to win based on the four Character Cards they choose to make up their team.
 Every Character Card is worth a number of Character Points, listed on the cards, which not only signifies the estimated Power level of the Character Card, but also the number of Victory Points the player needs to win their match.

-40 Mission Cards (18 pairs of specific missions, 4 individual missions), all set in the World of Thargos.
+66 Mission Cards all set in the World of Thargos.

-40 Lasting Cards (15 pairs of specific Lasting Cards, 10 individual Lasting Cards), comprising Thargos minions, objects, weapons etc.
+56 Lasting Cards comprising Thargos minions, objects, weapons etc.

-40 Action Cards (15 pairs of specific actions, 10 individual actions), comprising a host of Thargos creatures and player driven events.
+55 Action Cards comprising a host of Thargos creatures and player-driven events.

-Note - The Starter sets can supply two legal decks, however, the purchase of two or more Starter Sets will allow for greater variability and is 'required' if players want to add the maximum number of some cards to their battle decks.
+Note - The Starter sets can supply two decks, however, the purchase of two Starter Sets will allow for greater variability and is 'required' if players want to add the maximum number of some cards to their battle decks.

 The Battlemat is an additional option.

-Krisoss the Blade of Condar - Crimson Guard
+Krisoss the Blade of Condar - Crimson Knight

 Krisoss of Condar joined the Crimson Guard at the keen young age of twelve as a stable boy having been orphaned three years earlier.
 His parents had a farmstead close to the Plateau of Dred, that was raided and burnt to the ground as a Kandar warband headed back to their mountain lair and decided to take a shortcut to apparently avoid imperial patrols.
 He hid in the woods nearby where he had been collecting firewood but saw the terrible spectacle as it unfolded.
 An Imperial patrol came to the burning farm after seeing a large column of smoke and found the terrified boy but the Kandar were long gone.
 He was then taken to Meldor to be adopted by a noble family of renowned merchants but got into too much mischief, often fighting other boys twice his size.
 It was decided that it would be better for him to enter the service of a Knight Order and learn discipline and core values of the Empire.
 It was at this time that he was taken under the wing of Kelriss of Dred, a Condorian Knight of the Crimson Guard based in Condar.
 Kelriss was a kind albeit stern individual who had also been an orphan at a young age.
 He could relate to some of what Krisoss was going through.